ASUS ROG Strix OLED XG27ACDNG Monitor Review

 No

-The ASUS XG27ACDNG has a black frame insertion feature to reduce persistence blur, but it's limited in how you can use it.
-It only works with limited refresh rates, and you can't use it at the same time as a few features, including VRR.
-It also locks the Brightness to '70'.
+The ASUS XG27ACDNG has a black frame insertion feature to reduce persistence blur.
+However, it's limited in how you can use it as it only works with fixed 120Hz or 180Hz refresh rates, and the flicker isn't properly working as it should.
+It doesn't stay off long enough to get dark and doesn't impact motion, meaning there's still some persistence blur with fast-moving objects.
+It also locks the Brightness to '70.'

 5.2